BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

 # Terraform Module for Tenable.io's Nessus Scanner on AWS

-This module will set up the latest release of [Tenable.io's preauthorized Nessus scanner from the AWS marketplace](https://aws.amazon.com/marketplace/pp/B01LXCD58S?qid=1532453752682).
+This module will set up the latest release of [Tenable.io's Nessus (BYOL) scanner from the AWS marketplace](https://aws.amazon.com/marketplace/pp/prodview-iiuvzhn5kp7oo).
 It will also update your machine if you run it again after the release of a newer version of the AMI.

 Terraform modules don't always have the options you need out of the box, and I threw this together pretty quickly for use in my environment.
 However, as long as you can specify a VPC and a subnet, you should be able to use it.